igormath/hackerrank-challenges/README.md

 # hackerrank-challenges
-Repository for my codes of hackerrank.com challenges
+Repository for my codes from hackerrank.com challenges